Industry information at your fingertips

 Six thrill-seeking friends -- Juno Kaplan (Natalie Mendoza), Sarah Carter (Shauna Macdonald), Beth O'Brien (Alex Reid), Sam (MyAnna Buring) and Rebecca (Saskia Mulder)Van Nuy, and Holly Miles (Nora-Jane Noone) -- decide to go spelunking in Boreham Cavern somewhere in the Appalachian Mountains of North Carolina.
 Once inside the cavern, Juno reveals that they aren't in Boreham Cavern but an unknown cave system that Juno wants to explore and become famous for naming it.
 When the tunnel suddenly collapses behind them, they have nowhere to go but forward in hopes of finding another exit, but they soon come to realize that they are not alone in the caves...they are being pursued by a pack of bloodthirsty humanoid creatures.
 The film features both a physical and a metaphorical descent.
 As the spelunkers descend further and further into the cavern, they also suffer a descent into madness.

-No. Descent is an original screenplay written and directed by English film-maker Neil Marshall.
+The Descent is based on an original screenplay written and directed by English film-maker Neil Marshall.
 A sequel, The Descent: Part 2, followed in 2009.

 Other than setting up a motivation for the women to go on their cave trip (to reaffirm their friendship and give Sarah some distraction), one possible implication is that Sarah's husband Paul (Oliver Milburn) was distracted in his driving by the presence of Juno and, as such, his suggested affair with Juno was indirectly responsible for his and his daughter's deaths.
 The aftermath of the accident and Juno's involvement with Paul are played out on a character level in the rest of the film as well.
 Apparently, Juno left the country immediately after the accident while Sarah was still in the hospital, which is a source of much tension between Juno and Beth in the second act of the movie.
 In addition, the loss of her husband and daughter in the crash is what begins Sarah's personal descent into the dark parts of her mind.